Information about Orthostatic Tremor (OT) can be hard to find, especially practical hints to support OTers and their family and friends.

 Thank you Susie for allowing us to reproduce these documents here.

-Also on Facebook, Rena Lou has compiled an excellent summary of her journey with POT.
+Also on Facebook, Rena Lou has compiled an excellent summary of her journey with OT.
 This is often quoted in the social media forums and we’re including the document in our website with permission.
 Thank you Rena.

 Margaret Harvey has written a novella Living with Tremor that describes her journey with ET and OT.
 It can be downloaded from this post on Facebook, is an excellent read and something we can all relate to.
 Thank you Margaret for sharing.